christopher-dG/OAAS/USAGE.md

 ### Running

 Make sure OBS is running.
-Then, double click the app to start it.
+Then, double click `OAAS.exe` to start it.